 All students living in college housing are required to have a Residential Dining Membership (college meal plan).
 First year undergraduate students are required to be on the 21 meals per week dining membership plan throughout their first academic year, but alternative plans exist for upperclass students, commuters, and student teachers.
-Members of the College community may dine at the college dining hall by using, Muskie Bucks, or Voluntary Dining Memberships.
-Residential Dining Memberships and Muskie Bucks can be purchased at the College Business Office and Voluntary Dining Memberships may be purchased at a discount in different blocks at the Campus Services Office.
+Members of the College community may dine at the college dining halls by using Residential Dining Memberships and Muskie Bucks which can be purchased at the College Business Office.
+Voluntary Dining Memberships may be purchased at a discount in different blocks at the Campus Services Office.
 Dining prices are posted at the dining halls.